awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 + Your DB instance must be in the `AVAILABLE` state for automated backups to occur\.
 Automated backups don't occur while your DB instance is in a state other than `AVAILABLE`, for example `STORAGE_FULL`\.
 + Automated backups and automated snapshots don't occur while a copy is executing in the same region for the same DB instance\.

 You can also back up your DB instance manually, by manually creating a DB snapshot\.
-For more information about creating a DB snapshot, see [Creating a DB Snapshot](USER_CreateSnapshot.md)\.
+For more information about creating a DB snapshot, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 The first snapshot of a DB instance contains the data for the full DB instance\.
 Subsequent snapshots of the same DB instance are incremental, which means that only the data that has changed after your most recent snapshot is saved\.

 You can copy both automatic and manual DB snapshots, and share manual DB snapshots\.
-For more information about copying a DB snapshot, see [Copying a Snapshot](USER_CopySnapshot.md)\.
-For more information about sharing a DB snapshot, see [Sharing a DB Snapshot](USER_ShareSnapshot.md)\.
+For more information about copying a DB snapshot, see [Copying a snapshot](USER_CopySnapshot.md)\.
+For more information about sharing a DB snapshot, see [Sharing a DB snapshot](USER_ShareSnapshot.md)\.

 **Note**
 You can also use AWS Backup to manage backups of Amazon RDS DB instances and Aurora DB clusters\.
 Backups managed by AWS Backup are considered manual snapshots for the manual snapshots limit\.
 Backups that were created with AWS Backup have names ending in `awsbackup:AWS-Backup-job-number`\.
 For information about AWS Backup, see the [https://docs.aws.amazon.com/aws-backup/latest/devguide](https://docs.aws.amazon.com/aws-backup/latest/devguide)\.

-## Backup Storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>
+## Backup storage<a name="USER_WorkingWithAutomatedBackups.BackupStorage"></a>

 Your Amazon RDS backup storage for each region is composed of the automated backups and manual DB snapshots for that region\.
 Total backup storage space equals the sum of the storage for all backups in that region\.
 Moving a DB snapshot to another region increases the backup storage in the destination region\.
 Backups are stored in Amazon S3\.

-For more information about backup storage costs, see [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.
+For more information about backup storage costs, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.

 If you chose to retain automated backups when you delete a DB instance, the automated backups are saved for the full retention period\.
 If you don't choose **Retain automated backups** when you delete a DB instance, all automated backups are deleted with the DB instance\.
 After they are deleted, the automated backups can't be recovered\.
 If you choose to have Amazon RDS create a final DB snapshot before it deletes your DB instance, you can use that to recover your DB instance\.
 Or you can use a previously created manual snapshot\.
 Manual snapshots are not deleted\.
 You can have up to 100 manual snapshots per region\.

-## Backup Window<a name="USER_WorkingWithAutomatedBackups.BackupWindow"></a>
+## Backup window<a name="USER_WorkingWithAutomatedBackups.BackupWindow"></a>

 Automated backups occur daily during the preferred backup window\.
 If the backup requires more time than allotted to the backup window, the backup continues after the window ends, until it finishes\.
 The backup window can't overlap with the weekly maintenance window for the DB instance\.